 • Use the Code field to write the code that will execute when the trigger function is called.
+Click the Options tab to continue.

 Use the fields in the Options tab to describe or modify the action of the trigger function: